 4 Bailey et al. The Performance and Usability of a Factory-Calibrated Flash Glucose Monitoring System.
 Diabetes Technology & Therapeutics.
 Nov 2015; 17 (11).

 5 FreeStyle LibreLink is a mobile application.
 Use of FreeStyle LibreLink requires registration with LibreView, a service provided by Abbott and Newyu, Inc. Data charges may apply when downloading the LibreLink app.
 FreeStyle Libre readers and sensors are provided by Abbott

 6 The FreeStyle Libre sensor communicates with the FreeStyle Libre reader that started it or the LibreLink app that started it.
 A sensor started by the FreeStyle Libre reader will also communicate with the LibreLink app, provided that the LibreLink app is used to scan the sensor within an hour of the sensor starting up.

-7 The LibreLink app and the FreeStyle Libre reader have similar but not identical features.
-A fingerprick test using a blood glucose meter is required during times of rapidly changing glucose levels when interstitial fluid glucose levels may not accurately reflect blood glucose levels or if hypoglycaemia or impending hypoglycaemia is reported by the LibreLink app or when symptoms do not match the LibreLink app readings.
+7 The FreeStyle LibreLink app and the FreeStyle Libre reader have similar but not identical features.
+A fingerprick test using a blood glucose meter is required during times of rapidly changing glucose levels when interstitial fluid glucose levels may not accurately reflect blood glucose levels or if hypoglycaemia or impending hypoglycaemia is reported by the LibreLink app or when symptoms do not match the FreeStyle LibreLink app readings.